PoisotLab/ms_metaweb_transfer/README.md

 accuracy above 0.99.
 In Supp.
 Mat.
 1, we provide several lines of evidence that using the entire network to estimate the threshold does not lead to overfitting;
-that using a subset of species would yield the same threshold; that decreasing the quality of the original data by adding of removing interactions would minimally affect the predictive accuracy of RDPG applied to the European metaweb; and that the networks reconstructed from artificially modified data are reconstructed with the correct ecological properties.
+that using a subset of species would yield the same threshold; that decreasing the quality of the original data by adding or removing interactions would minimally affect the predictive accuracy of RDPG applied to the European metaweb; and that the networks reconstructed from artificially modified data are reconstructed with the correct ecological properties.